tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/networkwatcher/topology/topology-post.md

 ## Response

-The response includes an HTTP status code and a set of response headers.
+The response includes an HTTP status code, a set of response headers, and the topology output.

 ### Success codes